2D to 3D camera calibration

 All 6 estimated camera locations form a tight cluster in 3D space.
 The altitude distribution shows 6 distinct values ranging from ~312m to ~334m, while the focal length histogram reveals a bimodal distribution with most estimates clustering around 1,250 and 1,450 pixels, with one outlier at ~1,934 pixels.

-The relatively small spread suggests the calibration is not overly dependent on any single point — no single point is an obvious outlier causing instability.
+The relatively small spread suggests the calibration is not overly dependent on any single point.
+No single point is an obvious outlier causing instability.

 To simulate real-world measurement uncertainty, we added Gaussian noise to our data and ran 100 calibration trials: